uva-bi-sdad/community/README.md

 # Community

-An R package bringing together a range of methods as part of a framework for collecting, documenting, analyzing, and presenting community data (relating to people in places or groups).
+An R package to build static data exploration dashboards (data sites).

 See the [wiki](https://github.com/uva-bi-sdad/community/wiki) for more about how the package and data sites work.